The PokerListings Daily 3-Bet provides some unexpected value in the normally stingy mid-afternoon poker news world.

 Brent Beckley helped build Absolute Poker into a multi-million dollar company but at what cost to his future?

-That’s the crux of an article on Montana Kaimin that was published late last month but still well worth a read, especially considering today is the three-year anniversary of online poker's Black Friday.
+That’s the crux of an that was published late last month but still well worth a read, especially considering today is the three-year anniversary of online poker's Black Friday.

 The long feature titled “Almost Billionaires” chronicles the journey of Absolute Poker from inception in the early 2000s to its eventual downfall in 2011.